 This mean if you were introduced to Swiss Assets Management via trading software, using that account is already against their terms and conditions.

 Swiss Assets Management Review

 The binary options trading platform Swiss Assets Management operates with is called Tradestation by Hello Markets.
 Investors have about 55 assets for trade binary options in Currency Pairs, Commodities and Market Indices and Shares.

 Option expiry times are slightly different than you will find at other brokers.
 For example; the 15 minute option, expires at 15 minutes of the hour, and a one hour option expires on the hour.
 They have minor currency crosses available, including the Polish Zloty, Indian Rupee & Mexican Peso, also built into the trading software a various trade alerts and signals.
 Minimum trade size is $5, and the maximum trade size is $10,000.

 When researching a binary options broker to determine if they are legitimate or a scam, we look for a brokerage firm license.
 The licensed could come from FSB in South Africa, ASIC in Austarlia or the NFA in the United States.

 Swiss Assets Management does not have a license.

 FINRA published an investor alert regarding offshore binary options brokers.
 Read the alert on FINRA’s website here.

-Warning: The only place for American to trade legally is at the CFTC licensed exchange, see Nadex.com.
+Warning: The only place for Americans to trade legally is at the CFTC regulated exchange, see Nadex.com.